RReverser/wasm-bindgen-rayon/README.md

 If you're using Webpack v5 (version >= 5.25.1), you don't need to do anything special, as it already supports [bundling Workers](https://webpack.js.org/guides/web-workers/) out of the box.

+### Usage with Parcel

+Parcel v2 also recognises the used syntax and works out of the box.

 ### Usage with Rollup

 For Rollup, you'll need [`@surma/rollup-plugin-off-main-thread`](https://github.com/surma/rollup-plugin-off-main-thread) plugin (version >= 2.1.0) which brings the same functionality and was tested with this crate.

-### Usage with Parcel

-The upcoming Parcel v2 also recognises the used syntax and supports WebAssembly and Worker bundling, so should work out of the box.
+Alternatively, you can use [Vite](https://vitejs.dev/) which has necessary plugins built-in.

 ### Usage without bundlers